tomalbrc/filament/docs/src/content/item-groups.md

 ### `literal`

 The name displayed for the item group - supports Placeholder API's basic text formatting.
-By default a translatable string is used for resource-packs, using the `id` of the item-group.
+By default, a translatable string is used for resource-packs, using the `id` of the item-group.

 The translation key looks like this: `mynamespace.itemGroup.mygroup` for an `id` of `mynamespace:mygroup`.